ember-learn/guides-source/guides/v3.4.0/routing/query-params.md

 everything to the left of the `?`).
 Common use cases for query params include representing the current page number in a paginated collection, filter criteria, or sorting criteria.

+In web development, query parameters are used within a URL as described above but can also be used in API requests that retrieve data.
+Ember treats these as _two_ different concepts.
+This section describes how routing query parameters are used in Ember.
+See [finding records](../../models/finding-records/#toc_querying-for-multiple-records) to see how query parameters are applied to API requests in Ember Data.

 ### Specifying Query Parameters

 Query params are declared on route-driven controllers.
 For example, to